-- Students, who wish to enrol in more than a full course load per term must apply to the Registrar for approval.
-Letter of Permission (LOP) courses are included and are counted as part of the overall course load. - b) A minimum average of 65 is required, either for the previous academic year or for the first term if the application is submitted at the start of the second term. - Students will not be permitted to enrol in more than 36 credits in the regular academic year (September to April). - For spring and summer terms, students may enrol in up to 6 credits in either term.
-Students who wish to enrol in additional credits, must apply to the Registrar and meet the 65 minimum grade average. - The maximum number of credits permitted in either the spring or summer term is 9, however students are reminded that spring and summer courses are offered in a compressed time frame and are advised to carefully consider enrolling in more than the recommended 6 credits each term. - f) First-year students will not be permitted to carry an overload. - Students are responsible for any fees associated with taking additional courses above the normal course load.
+- a) Students, who wish to enrol in more than a full course load per term must apply to the Registrar for approval.
+Courses taken on a letter of permission (LOP) are included and counted as part of a student's overall course load. - b) A minimum average of 65 is required, either for the previous academic year or for the first term if the application is submitted at the start of the second term. - Students will not be permitted to enrol in more than 36 credits in the regular academic year (September to April). - d) For spring and summer terms, students may enrol in up to 6 credits in either term.
+Students who wish to enrol in additional credits, must apply to the Registrar and meet the 65 minimum grade average. - e) The maximum number of credits permitted in either the spring or summer term is 9, however students are reminded that spring and summer courses are offered in a compressed time frame and are advised to carefully consider enrolling in more than the recommended 6 credits each term. - f) First-year students will not be permitted to carry an overload. - g) Students are responsible for any fees associated with taking additional courses above the normal course load.
 Refer to Section 2.1, Undergraduate Registration Fees, for additional information.